anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 -	storage nodes setup in line with the vendor recommendation
 -	compute nodes – enough to handle the workload after local failure scenario

-Topology Overview
+**Topology Overview**

 Notes:
-•	Region is represented by a single OpenStack control plane.
+- Region is represented by a single OpenStack control plane.
-•	Resource Failure Domain is effectively the “blast radius” of any major infrastructure failure such as loss of PDU or network leafs.
+- Resource Failure Domain is effectively the “blast radius” of any major infrastructure failure such as loss of PDU or network leafs.
-•	Control planes includes redundant network nodes where OVS-kernel is used.
+- Control planes includes redundant network nodes where OVS-kernel is used.
-•	Controller nodes are typically a minimum of 3.
+- Controller nodes are typically a minimum of 3.
-•	Shared storage is optional but it is important to ensure shared assets are distributed across serving clouds such as boot images.
+- Shared storage is optional but it is important to ensure shared assets are distributed across serving clouds such as boot images.

 | Topology Ref| Type| # Control Planes| Shared Storage (optional)| Compute AZs| Achievable Service Availability| Service Multi-region awareness| Notes |
 |----------|-----|-----------------|---------------|-----------|---------|--------------|-------------|